MichielVanwelsenaere/HomeAutomation.CoDeSys3/.github/pull_request_template.md

 * [ ] Updated the PLCOpen XML export file (only relevant on code change).
 * [ ] Updated the CoDeSys V3 export file (only relevant on code change).
-* [ ] Updated or created any relevant documenation
+* [ ] Updated or created any relevant documentation.

 ## Proposed Changes